samcantwait/aquamobnola-public/README.md

 Some of the features of the site include:

-1. A hero section painted with a canvas element which bleeds blood!\
+1. A hero section painted with a canvas element which bleeds!\
     &nbsp;&nbsp;&nbsp;&nbsp;-See the blood.js file in the js folder for the code.
 2. Lazy loading images which appear with small animations on scroll.
 3. A contact form which is equipped with Google reCAPTCHA verification to prevent spam from bots.